In this section

 Private View 5 May 5 - 8pm

-Talking Textiles is a once monthly lunch time get-together for anybody interested in textiles or curious to find out more.
-A small selection of textiles from the Goldsmiths Textile Collection is available for viewing and discussion at the Constance Howard Gallery.
-For those keen to be involved further, there is the opportunity to research a chosen textile and to share findings or questions at the following session.
-Attendees are invited to continue discussion and share their own textile projects over lunch next door to the gallery.
-Please bring your own lunch and any textile project you are working on.
-Tea and coffee are provided.
+Talking Textiles is a get-together for anybody interested in textiles and curious to find out more about the Goldsmiths Textile Collection.
+A small selection of textiles from the Goldsmiths Textile Collection is available for viewing and informal discussion at the Constance Howard Gallery.
+Attendees are invited to continue the discussion over tea and coffee after the session.